MateoVR13/MateoVR13/README.md

 - 🎓 **Software Engineer**
 - 🛠️ **Data Engineer**, focused on scalable data pipelines, ETL processes, and modern data architectures
-- 📊 Passionate about applying Data Science in real-world scenarios, especially in agriculture
+- 📊 Passionate about applying Data Science in real-world scenarios
 - 💻 Strong experience with **Python** and **SQL**
 - 📈 Skilled in machine learning, data analysis, and visualization